lamekrhwritingtest/lamekrhwritingtest.github.io/index.md

 FLUSH PRIVILEGES;
 ```

-Now your database is setup and you're ready to configure your ownCloud instance.
+Now your database is setup and you are ready to configure your ownCloud instance.

 # Configure ownCloud
 When you first install ownCloud you need to complete some initial configuration steps.

 First, navigate to your server from a browser.
 > Be sure to replace `server_domain_or_IP` with your actual server domain or IP.
-Note that we've included `:8080` to reflect the changes we made to our Apache server to listen on port 8080.
+Note that we have included `:8080` to reflect the changes we made to our Apache server to listen on port 8080.

 ```
 https://server_domain_or_IP:8080